alexnm/house-moldovan-blog/src/posts/spotlights/sapa.md

 layout: layouts/spotlight.njk
 pageTitle: Life in the mountains of Sapa
 subTitle: Understading the local culture while hiking in rural northern Vietnam
-headline: In Sapa, you get to see entire mountains covered with rice terraces.
-But even more fascinating than the landscape are the people that live in this area.
+headline: Sapa is famous for the rice terraces covering the mountains around it.
+But even more fascinating than the landscapes are the people inhabiting them.
 Find out more about them in this article.
 coverThumb: /img/vietnam/sapa3.jpg
 coverImage: /img/vietnam/sapa2.jpg
 region: 🌏 Sapa, Vietnam